 Sin, Judgment, and the Curse

 In Genesis 2:18-25, during the process of creation on the sixth day, God made a woman out of Adam to be a helper and companion to him.
-The apostle Paul understands this to mean that Eve was subordinate to Adam because she was created for him (1 Cor 11:9).
+The apostle Paul teaches that this means Eve was subordinate to Adam because she was created for him (1 Cor 11:9).
 Eve’s role and purpose in life was to be a help and companion to Adam; this was God’s intention for her.
 Then in Gen 3:16, after Adam and Eve had sinned by eating the forbidden fruit, God tells Eve “…thy desire shall be to thy husband, and he shall rule over thee”.

 Apart from the fact that the consequences of sin are judgment and punishment by God, the bible itself says that Adam and Eve, and the whole creation, were cursed.
 By God!
 For all time!
 Gen 3:14 tells us God cursed the serpent; in v.15 he pronounces enmity between Christ and Satan and their seed; in v.16 he says to Eve “I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee”; and in v.17 he cursed the ground and pronounced sorrow on Adam because of it.
 In Gen 5:29 and 8:21 the ground is described as cursed; and Rom 8:18-21 confirms this, showing that it is the whole of creation that is under the curse, that it was God who cursed it, and that it remains so to this day and will do until the end of the world.